 Best Known for the Fanservice: The game has a rather cool art style, a good story for a fighter, some interesting characters with personalities that shows they actually have more depth to them then just their looks, and is an overall fun and solid tournament fighter.
-Unfortunately, many people who haven't played the game for more then 10 minutes, if at all, often get stuck on what they perceive as blatant fanservice.
+Unfortunately, many people who haven't played the game for more than 10 minutes, if at all, often get stuck on what they perceive as blatant fanservice.
 Though this diminishesreally fast.

-The same applies to Mike Z's conservative approach to balance patches.
-Mike believes that you cannot make changes off a limited amount of play and prefers to let the game grow before he and the team make any balance changes.
-This obviously appeals to older fans and fighting game veterans who are used to seeing most early Game Breakers eventually find counters.
-However, newer players, especially those new to the genre in general, are not so happy with this.
+Mike Z's conservative approach to balance patches.
+Mike believes that you cannot make changes based off a limited amount of play and prefers to let the game grow before he and the team make any balance changes.
+This obviously appealed to older fans and fighting game veterans who are used to seeing most early Game Breakers eventually find counters.
+However, newer players, especially those new to the genre in general, were not so happy with this.
 Some of those same newer players were also somewhat put off by the influences from Marvel vs. Capcom 2: New Age of Heroes, specifically on the utility of the assists.

 Double's Hornet Bomber Assist.
 Due to a mistake in the game's coding, it had a lot more invincibility frames than it should have, making countering it difficult.
-There are people already crying out for a nerf on the game's debut, and people who don't think the assist needs nerfing, and telling those people to learn to deal with it.
+There were people already crying out for a nerf on the game's debut, and people who didn't think the assist needed nerfing, and they told those people to learn to deal with it.
 Either way, though, the move did end up being nerfed.

-In the end, the game seems to have captured a significant fandom — but it turned out that not many of whom actually play fighting games at a high level.
-So even though it was designed by an experienced FG player for high level play, it has already lost most of its tournament exposure.
-The Xbox 360 version's not being updated to the latest version (for about a year; thankfully, the patch was finally released) further fractured the base, as the online matchmaking for the game is almost completely empty on that platform.
+In the end, the game seems to have eventually captured a significant fandom — but it turned out that not many of the fans actually played fighting games at a high level.
+So even though it was designed by an experienced FG player for high level competitive play, it eventually lost most of its tournament exposure.
+The Xbox 360 version's not being updated to the latest version (for about a year; thankfully, the patch was finally released) further fractured the base, as the online matchmaking for the game is almost completely empty on that platform as a result.

-Not even the voting for the two DLC character is immune.
-When Round 2's survivors were announced, many fans cried Fan Dumb due to hopefuls like Marie, Umbrella, and Scythana out-voted by Minette.
-Beowulf winning the second contest was met with revulsion, claiming he had the least interesting design of all the males and didn't make it to the top 4 in the first contest's voting.
+Not even the voting for the two DLC characters was immune.
+When Round 2's survivors were announced, many fans cried foul due to hopefuls like Marie, Umbrella, and Scythana being out-voted by Minette.
+Beowulf winning the second contest was met with outright revulsion from detractors, who claimed he had the least interesting design of all the male characters and Beowulf didn't make even make it to the top 4 in the first contest's voting.
 Many fans were not happy at Big Band taking Umbrella's second DLC character spot, especially as she lost in the fan voting soon after.
 What probably caused the most resentment was Alex Ahad's explanation that it would be impossible to add True Story Mode until Marie, Umbrella, and Black Dahlia were playable characters.
 You can imagine the rage that erupted when none of them won, meaning that the mode would never come to pass.

-Complacent Gaming Syndrome: For the most part, this trope was fortunately averted early on in the game's life, as you would see many different types of teams and assists being used throughout your time online, which is likely helped by the fact that the roster is so small.
-However...get into higher level play and you're going to see a whole lot of teams with Double on the end as an anchor.
-Double has an extremely good assist in her Hornet Bomber move, particularly her Light Kick variation, since is simultaneously acts as a lockdown assist and an invincible assist.
-Along with that, while she's mostly manageable as a normal point character, she becomes much scarier when she has meter to abuse her Bandwagon Rushdown, Nightmare Legion, and Catellite Live supers with.
+Complacent Gaming Syndrome: For the most part, this trope was fortunately averted early on in the game's life, as you would see many different types of teams and assists being used online, which is likely helped by the fact that the roster was so small at launch.
+However... get into higher level play and you're would see a whole lot of teams with Double on the end as an anchor.
+Double had an extremely good assist in her Hornet Bomber move, particularly her Light Kick variation, since it simultaneously acts as a lockdown assist and an invincible assist.
+Along with that, while she was mostly manageable as a normal point character, she became much scarier when she had meter to abuse her Bandwagon Rushdown, Nightmare Legion, and Catellite Live supers with.
 Not to mention, the latter acts as a really good way to bring in Double through a DHC if you keep the opponent blocking.
-She's been nerfed pretty effectively over the course of the game's lifespan, so it's not like she's unbeatable, but that doesn't stop a lot of people from tacking her on their team even after the game's support ended.
+She's been nerfed pretty effectively over the course of the game's lifespan, so it's not like she's unbeatable at this point, but that doesn't stop a lot of people from tacking her on their team even after the game's support ended.

 Squigly is very popular among the burgeoning fanbase, and she isn't even part of the default roster!